 9/ Centella asiatica (gotu kola) extract for skin tightness, water retention & cellulite

 The centella molecules asiatic acid, madecassic acid, asiaticoside and madecassoside are all extensively researched for their circulation boosting, lipolytic, anti-glycation, skin firming, skin repairing, anti-fibrotic and anti-inflammatory actions.

 With such an impressive resume, it is no wonder that the exotic herb centella asiatica (gotu kola) has been extensively used to boost circulation, skin firming and skin repair for centuries - and against cellulite for several decades.

-In the West centella is only available as a supplement or as cream for topical use.
+In the West, centella is only available as a supplement or as cream for topical use.
 However, in Africa, India and Southeast Asia it is used in salads or as a herbal tea.
 I have personally cultivated a gotu kola plant and found the taste of the leaves to have a quite strong herbal taste, so I would only use it in salads in small amounts to add extra taste, in the same way we use parsley or coriander in small amounts in salads or other dishes.

-Curcumin for cellulite reduction
+10/ Turmeric for cellulite

 Turmeric and curcumin, its active ingredient, are known for their anti-inflammatory action and in that respect they are an ideal companion to oily fish / fish oil, mentioned above.
 Curcumin has also been found to be antifibrotic, antioxidant and lipolytic, so it is an ideal anti-cellulite and anti-ageing food / topical formulation ingredient.